tomedunn/the-finished-book/_theory/xp-and-encounter-balancing.md

     <figcaption>Figure 2: Plots XP values for typical monsters at each CR calculated using Eqn. \eqref{eq:experience-NPC-explicit} (blue) and Eqn. \eqref{eq:experience-NPC-linear} (orange).
 Typical values for monster statistics were taken from the Monster Statistics by Challenge Rating table in chapter 9 of the DMG.</figcaption>
 </figure>

 Clearly, the linear approximation given by Eqn. \eqref{eq:experience-NPC-linear} matches the target XP values the best out of the two.
-From an theoretical perspective, I would consider Eqn. \eqref{eq:experience-NPC-linear} to be less correct than \eqref{eq:experience-NPC-explicit}.
-However, since the since the same approximation would be applied to both PCs and NPCs alike, I think it's unlikely this loss in theoretical correctness leads to any significant problems.
+From an theoretical perspective, I would consider Eqn. \eqref{eq:experience-NPC-linear} to be less correct than Eqn. \eqref{eq:experience-NPC-explicit}, since the approximation needed to reach it doesn't hold up for higher CR monsters.
+However, since the same approximation would be applied to both PCs and NPCs alike, I think it's unlikely cause to any significant problems unless there is a large gap between $$\AC + \AB\,$$ for the PCs and NPCs in the encounter.

 For a more expansive analysis of how this method of calculating monster XP holds up for actual monsters published in official source books, check out [Calculating Monster XP]({{ site.url }}{{ site.baseurl }}{% link _monsters/calculating-monster-xp.md %}).